ThreeMammals/Ocelot/docs/features/caching.rst

     - Toggles inclusion of request body hashing in the cache key.
       Disabled by default (``false``) due to potential performance impact.
       Recommended for POST/PUT routes where request body affects response.
-      Refer to the :ref:`caching-enablecontenthashing-option` section.
+      Refer to the :ref:`EnableContentHashing option <caching-enablecontenthashing-option>` section.

 The actual ``CacheOptions`` schema with all the properties can be found in the C# `FileCacheOptions`_ class.